 At the completion of NIBA Heavyweight Technical Seminars, the instructors will select an attendee based on their perspective of the trainees, their involvement, and interaction during the trainings to receive the Rubber Ron Scholarship.
 The sponsor company will receive notification that their employee was awarded this scholarship, as well as a $500 award back to the company that sent the trainee.

-A $50 cancellation fee is in affect prior to September 26, 2017.
+A $50 cancellation fee is in effect prior to September 26, 2017.
 After that date, refunds cannot be guaranteed.

 Tuesday, October 17, 2017